ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Virginia Beach, Virginia, US
 - Whitelaw, New York, US
 - Solvay, New York, US
+- Fort Myers Beach, Florida
+  - Any device, regardless to whatever series it belongs to, that is the first project that require designing with DDR2 or later memory generations receives the codename "Fort Myers Beach".
+This is due to how such project would be seen as a significant turning point like the 2022 business trip to Fort Myers Beach, Florida.

 ## Software
 Standalone software projects use the names of animals.
-Embedded software written for hardware projects do not receive their own codename.
-Software written for specific hardware not developed by CTCL may receive their own codename.
+Embedded software written for hardware projects do not receive their own codename as such software is considered to be part of the hardware project.

 ### Rust
 Rust projects use the names of various types of species

 #### Web Software
 Codenames using the names of crustaceans under the infraorder **Brachyura**, commonly known as **crabs**, are used for web software projects that utilize the Rust programming language.
 The inspiration of using crustaceans for Rust-based projects is from the term "Rustacean" and the unofficial mascot of Rust named Ferris.

 - [Atlantic Blue Crab - CTCL Website (ctclsite-rust)](../ctclsite/)